2014 Architectural League Prize for Young Architects + Designers: Overlay

 The exhibition will also be open late on the evenings of the

-The League thanks the Sheila C. Johnson Design Center at Parsons The New School for Design for co-sponsoring and hosting the League Prize exhibition and lectures.
+The League thanks the Sheila C. Johnson Design Center at Parsons School of Design for co-sponsoring and hosting the League Prize exhibition and lectures.

 For more information about the winning offices and their work, as well as this year’s program theme, Overlay, click

 The Architectural League Prize is made possible with corporate support from Dornbracht and Tischler und Sohn; and by the Next Generation Fund of the Architectural League.